salesforce/rmux/README.md

 ```

 - In the above example, all key-based commands will hash over ports 6379->6382 on localhost
+- If the server that a key hashes to is down, a backup server is automatically used (hashed based over the servers that are currently up)
 - All servers running production code should be running the same version (and destination flags) of rmux, and should be connecting over the rmux socket
 - Select will always return +OK, even if the server id is invalid
 - Ping will always return +PONG